tharindukumarasiri/modern-walk/README.md

 #### Modern Walk is a fashion retail web app

 This is a quick prototype before moving to the development phase.
-Created for WireApps
+Created for WireApps.

 |           Overview           |
 | :--------------------------: |
 | ![Sample](public/Sample.gif) |

-## Live Demo

-Check out the live demo [here](https://github.com/tharindukumarasiri/react-dnd-diagrams/tree/main/demo/src)

 ## Technologies used